nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 There are two ways to run tests.
 - Method 1: Using IntelliJ JUnit test runner
-  - To run all tests, right-click on the src/test/java folder and choose Run 'Tests in 'tp.test''
+  - To run all tests, right-click on the src/test/java folder and choose Run Tests in `tp.test`
-  - To run a subset of tests, you can right-click on a test package, test class, or a test and choose Run 'DukeTest'
+  - To run a subset of tests, you can right-click on a test package, test class, or a test and choose Run `DukeTest`
 - Method 2: Using Gradle
-  - Open a console and run the command gradlew checkstyleMain (Mac/Linux: ./gradlew checkstyleMain)
+  - Open a console and run the command `gradlew checkstyleMain` (Mac/Linux: ./gradlew checkstyleMain)

 <!-- @@author -->

-### Logging guide

-- We are using the java.util.logging package for logging.
-- The LogsCenter class is used to manage the logging levels and logging destinations.
-- The Logger for a class can be obtained using LogsCenter.getLogger(Class) which will log messages according to the specified logging level.
-- Log messages are output through the console and to a .log file.
-- The output logging level can be controlled using the logLevel setting in the configuration file
-- When choosing a level for a log message, follow the conventions given in [[se-edu/guides] Java: Logging conventions](https://se-education.org/guides/conventions/java/logging.html).
-  - SEVERE : Critical problem detected which may possibly cause the termination of the application
-  - WARNING : Can continue, but with caution
-  - INFO : Information showing the noteworthy actions by the App
-  - FINE : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

 ## DevOps guide

-### 1. Build automation
+### Build automation
 This project uses Gradle for **build automation and dependency management.**
 **You are highly recommended to read [this Gradle Tutorial from the se-edu/guides](https://se-education.org/guides/tutorials/gradle.html).